Not just the market. Not just the plate. But the whole journey?

 Qualification:

-A Master's or Ph.D. in economics, fisheries economics,
+- Master’s or Ph.D. in economics or fisheries economics.

 Salary: